sigii1992/Bookmark-manager/README.md

 ### User story 3
 As a user
-So I can see see can store bookmark data
+So I can store bookmark data
 I want to add a bookmark to Bookmark Manager

+### User story 4
+As a user
+So I can remove bookmarks from bookmark manager
+I want to delete a bookmarks

 Domain model for first user story: